makeruniverse/docs/docs/blog/blog.md

 # Maker Blog

+## Running out of energy

+Angel investor Naval Ravikant once noted, “Startups don't die when they run out of cash; they die when the founders run out of energy.”
+I have always found this observation to be profoundly insightful, applicable to almost all sorts of projects.

+Our master's student, Nikita Sheshlyakin, knows a lot about energy-draining projects himself.
+Nikita is not just an experienced engineer.
+He also led various engineering teams in Russia and Germany over the years.
+Over time, he came to the realization that his approach to managing people didn’t always yield the best outcomes.
+"It's very draining; you lose a lot of energy trying to control everyone," he reflects.
+Nowawadays, Nikita, serves as a workshop coach for students at the HPI Maker Universe.
+Instead of micro-managing all details, he now focuses on to "invest in people" in a manner that motivates them to "give back energy" of their own.

+It all boils down to energy, in the end.

+HR

 ## User Research - and why I still refer to human beings as "users"
 "User-centered?
 Haven't we moved beyond that?"
 A design professor posed this question at one of public post about user interviews—not as an actual question but as a "feedback”.
 She implied that "we" now embrace the term "human-centered" in research and design, leaving "user-centered" in the past.